rubensworks/rdf-stores.js/README.md

 - Adding 262144 quoted triples: 663.763ms
 * Memory usage for quoted triples: 1046MB
 - Finding all 262144 quoted triples 192 times: 252.158ms

+# 3 Nested Record Quoted indexes with indexed quoted dict (number) OPT-INGEST

+- Adding 2097152 triples to the default graph: 2.338s
+* Memory usage for triples: 188MB
+- Finding all 2097152 triples in the default graph 2097152 times (0 variables): 3.840s
+- Finding all 2097152 triples in the default graph 32768 times (1 variable): 1.022s
+- Finding all 2097152 triples in the default graph 384 times (2 variables): 1.116s
+- Finding all 2097152 triples in the default graph 32768 times (1 variable) via a stream: 1.743s
+- Counting all 2097152 triples in the default graph 32768 times (1 variable): 190.12ms

+- Adding 1048576 quads: 1.607s
+* Memory usage for quads: 239MB
+- Finding all 1048576 quads 131072 times: 984.885ms

+- Adding 262144 quoted triples: 1.713s
+* Memory usage for quoted triples: 670MB
+- Finding all 262144 quoted triples 192 times: 321.245ms
 ```

 Note that memory usage measurements are inaccurate due to all stores running in the same process,